Historical Records of Australian Science

 Historical Records of Australian Science is a biannual peer-reviewed academic journal covering the history of science in Australia and the south-west Pacific and published by CSIRO Publishing on behalf of the Australian Academy of Science.
-It was established in 1966 as an irregular publication with the title Records of the Australian Academy of Science, obtaining its current name in 1980.
+It was established in 1966 as an irregular publication with the title Records of Australian Academy of Science, obtaining its current name in 1980.
 Since then, the journal has appeared annually and, since 1991, twice a year.

 The editors-in-chief are Sara Maroske (Royal Botanic Gardens Melbourne) and Ian Rae (University of Melbourne).

 Abstracting and indexing

 The journal is abstracted and indexed in: